Trel725/BSFilter/README.md

 ```
 ## Examples

 Simple multilayer perceptron classifier with input feature filtering for selection.
+See example_classifier.py for details.
 ```python
 from keras.models import Sequential from keras.layers import *